 We realize that you never planned on getting hurt on someone else’s property, and you may be unsure of what actions you should take and what you might be owed.
 The best thing you can do is talk to a knowledgeable premises liability attorney who can guide you through this challenging time.
 You may be able to secure financial compensation for a property owner’s negligence, and it is in your best interest to understand all of your options moving forward.
 Hach & Rose, LLP can help answer these frequently asked questions and more.
 Contact us at (212) 779-0057 to schedule a no-obligation, confidential consultation to discuss your case today.

 According to tort law, a tort is a legal term for an action or inaction that caused another person to suffer, which inevitably leads to civil legal liability.
-Tort law mandates that people act reasonably to prevent avoidable injuries from taking place, and failing to do so can expose them to lawsuits in a civil court.
-Injuries that occur on someone’s property fall under this area of the law since they must protect guests and visitors from harm.
+Tort law mandates that people act reasonably to prevent avoidable injuries, and failing to do so can expose them to lawsuits in a civil court.
+Injuries on someone’s property fall under this area of the law since they must protect guests and visitors from harm.

-A thorough investigation is required to prove the other party’s liability in court successfully.
-The attorney who represents your case will likely reach out to other professionals who are experts in their field to evaluate architecture, engineering, and design flaws.
+A thorough investigation is required to successfully prove the other party’s liability in court.
+The attorney representing your case will likely reach out to other professionals who are experts in their field to evaluate architecture, engineering, and design flaws.
 Your attorney will be able to determine the next course of action once the facts are gathered.

 Depending on how your accident occurred, many parties may hold responsibility.
 For instance, if you were injured after falling over an uneven or damaged city sidewalk, the local municipality could be liable for failing to maintain the public pathway.
-If your accident took place in a building used for business, then the owners of the business, the property owner, and the management company could all be named defendants.
+If your accident occurred in a building used for business, then the business owners, the property owner, and the management company could all be named defendants.

 Schools can also be held responsible for a variety of accidents and injuries.
-If school officials were aware of another student’s capacity to cause harm, then they may be liable for that student causing harm to your child.
-It is essential to speak with a qualified New York premises liability attorney to discuss the relevant facts surrounding your claim.
+If school officials were aware of another student’s capacity to cause harm, they may be liable for that student causing harm to your child.
+Speaking with a qualified New York premises liability attorney is essential to discuss the relevant facts surrounding your claim.

-Yes, the statute of limitations requires all personal injury claims to be filed within a strict timeline.
-Failing to do so will prevent you from taking legal action to obtain what is legally owed to you.
-Different rules apply to certain claims, and it may depend on if you are filing a lawsuit against a business, private owner, municipality, or school.
-It is critical that you speak with an attorney as soon as possible to defend your rights.
+The statute of limitations requires all personal injury claims to be filed within a strict timeline.
+Failing to do so will prevent you from taking legal action to obtain what is legally owed.
+Different rules apply to certain claims, depending on whether you are filing a lawsuit against a business, private owner, municipality, or school.
+You must speak with an attorney as soon as possible to defend your rights.

 Contact a New York Premises Liability Lawyer TodayIf you have been injured in a premises accident in New York, the committed legal team at Hach & Rose, LLP is ready to help you.
 Our skilled and compassionate attorneys have earned the trust of countless New York injury victims over the last two decades by helping them get results.
 We will thoroughly investigate your slip and fall accident and determine whether you are entitled to compensation for your injuries.
 Call now at (212) 779-0057 to schedule a free, no-obligation consultation.